whisthq/whist/microservices/auth0/README.md

 `tenants.yaml` contains a list of clients -- these may represent either user-facing applications (eg. the Fractal desktop app) or trusted "machine-to-machine" clients such as Github actions or the Fractal webserver.
 To add a client, it's recommended to use the Auth0 web UI and updating `tenant.yaml` with `yarn update-tenant`

-Here's an example cient configuration:
+Here's an example client configuration:

 ```yaml
 - name: Webserver